miraisolutions/secretsanta/README.md

 ```{bash, eval=FALSE}
 pip-compile
 ```
-You can right-click on the `secretsanta` project folder in the `Project` explorer and click **Synchronize 'secretsanta'** to refresh and see the generated file `requirements.txt`.

 Install dependencies defined in `requirements.txt`:
 ```{bash, eval=FALSE}
 pip-sync
 ```
+*Alternatively, you can right-click on the `secretsanta` project folder in the `Project` explorer and click **Synchronize 'secretsanta'** to refresh and see the generated file `requirements.txt`.*

 Now you're ready to go.
-Would there be any update to the requirements `.in` files, make sure you re-execute `pip-compile` and `pip-sync`.
+Would there be any update to the `requirements.in` files, make sure you re-execute `pip-compile` and `pip-sync`.

 *If you change the virtual environment you work with, you should instead run `pip-compile -U` (then rerun `pip-sync`) to make sure that compatible versions of your dependencies are used in the new environment.*